Directed by Alexander Devriendt

 Marjan De Schutter, Anemone Valcke, Verona Verbakel

-We welcome Belgian company Ontroerend Goed to Tobacco Factory Theatres as part of its trailblazing international tour with its astonishingly brave, critically-acclaimed and award-winning show Sirens.
-Six women get to the core of what it is to be female in the western world at the start of the 21st century.
+We welcome Belgian company Ontroerend Goed to Tobacco Factory Theatres as part of its trailblazing international tour with Sirens, its astonishingly brave, critically-acclaimed and award-winning show.

 We are the weaker sex.
 We can’t control our feelings; crying, sulking and